 -a flag.
 Since there are no real hidden files in the

-/usr/share directory, let's go back to our home directory and try that command.
+/usr/share directory, let’s go back to your home directory and try that command.
 You can get back to the home directory by typing

 cd with no arguments:

-As you can see, there are three hidden files in this demonstration, along with
+As you can see, there are three hidden files, along with

 .., which are special indicators.
 You will find that often, configuration files are stored as hidden files, as is the case here.